Skip to main content

 Huckabee’s Many Helpers

-While it is debatable that God is really responsible for Mike Huckabee’s recent rise in the polls, as he claims, it is clear that something is at work which has propelled the one-time “also ran” into a legitimate contender for the Republican presidential nomination – and that something appears to be a network of disparate but committed right-wing grassroots activists and organizations.
-As the Dallas Morning News recently explained:
+While it is debatable that God is really responsible for Mike Huckabee’s recent rise in the polls, as he claims(link is external), it is clear that something is at work which has propelled the one-time “also ran” into a legitimate contender for the Republican presidential nomination – and that something appears to be a network of disparate but committed right-wing grassroots activists and organizations.
+As the Dallas Morning News recently explained(link is external):

 Mike Huckabee's political rise has been fueled by a vast network of local Christian leaders largely unknown to the general public but powerfully influential in evangelical circles.